 Keys for Safari Alternatives

 Keys for Safari is described as 'Upon pressing G, Keys for Safari generates & renders shortcuts for every clickable element on the page.
 It's a much more beautiful and simple alternative to apps that just display a little yellow tag anywhere without much thought to user experience' and is an app in the development category.
-There are more than 10 alternatives to Keys for Safari for a variety of platforms, including Mac, Windows, Linux, Google Chrome and Mozilla Firefox apps.
-The best Keys for Safari alternative is Vimium, which is both free and Open Source.
-Other great apps like Keys for Safari are Mousio, Vieb, hunt-n-peck and Shortcat.
+There are more than 25 alternatives to Keys for Safari for a variety of platforms, including Mac, Windows, Linux, Google Chrome and Mozilla Firefox apps.
+The best Keys for Safari alternative is Mousio, which is free.
+Other great apps like Keys for Safari are Vimium, Vieb, Shortcat and hunt-n-peck.

 Copy a direct link to this comment to your clipboard